Associate Professor of Anthropology, PhD, MPH, Emory University

 Director, Research Program on Global Health & Human Rights, Human Rights Institute

-Willen has authored over 35 articles and book chapters on issues of migration and health, health and human rights, social justice mobilization, medical education, and other topics, including recent pieces in the Lancet (“Syndemic Vulnerability and the Right to Health”), Health and Human Rights Journal (“Health Is a Human Right — at CDC?”), Medical Anthropology Quarterly (“Do ‘Illegal’ Migrants have a Right to Health?
-Engaging Ethical Theory as Social Practice at a Tel Aviv Open Clinic”), and Social Science and Medicine (“How is health-related “deservingness” reckoned?
-Perspectives from unauthorized im/migrants in Tel Aviv”).
-She is editor or co-editor of three books and five special journal collections.
-Her book Fighting for Dignity: Migrant Lives at Israel’s Margins (2019) was recently published by the University of Pennsylvania Press.
+Willen’s first book Fighting for Dignity: Migrant Lives at Israel Margins (University of Pennsylvania Press, 2019), has won multiple awards, and she also is a two-time recipient of the Rudolf Virchow Prize from the Critical Anthropology of Global Health Caucus of the Society for Medical Anthropology.
+She also has edited or co-edited three books and five special journal collections and authored over 35 articles and book chapters on issues of migration and health, health and human rights, social justice mobilization, medical education, and other topics, including recent pieces in the Lancet (Syndemic Vulnerability and the Right to Health), Health and Human Rights Journal (“Health Is a Human Right – at CDC?”), Medical Anthropology Quarterly (“Do Illegal Migrants have a Right to Health?
+Engaging Ethical Theory as Social Practice at a Tel Aviv Open Clinic”), and Social Science and Medicine (How is health-related “deservingness” reckoned?
+Perspectives from unauthorized im/migrants in Tel Aviv).

-Her work has received support from the National Science Foundation, Fulbright-Hayes, the Social Science Research Council, the Wenner Gren Foundation for Anthropological Research, the Lady Davis Fellowship Trust, the Amy Adina Schulman Memorial Fund, and the Robert Wood Johnson Foundation, among other sources.
-A former Member-at-Large of the Executive Board of the Society for Medical Anthropology, she serves on the editorial/advisory boards of Social Science & Medicine, Medical Anthropology Quarterly, and Culture, Medicine, and Psychiatry.
+Willen’s work has received support from the National Science Foundation, Fulbright-Hays, the Social Science Research Council, the Wenner Gren Foundation for Anthropological Research, the Lady Davis Fellowship Trust, the Amy Adina Schulman Memorial Fund, and the Robert Wood Johnson Foundation, among other sources.
+A former Member-at-Large of the Executive Board of the Society for Medical Anthropology, she is a current or past editorial board member for Social Science & Medicine; Social Science & Medicine-Mental Health; Culture, Medicine, & Psychiatry; and Medical Anthropology Quarterly.

 (2019) Fighting for Dignity: Migrant Lives at Israel’s Margins.
 Philadelphia: University of Pennsylvania Press.